 Can Termites Infest A Brick Home?

 This is an interesting question.
-On the surface, you have a home made of brick, impermeable to termites.
-But what if we look closer, can termites infest this fortress?
+On the surface, you would think not.
+They can’t eat brick so a home made of bricks is impermeable to termites.
+Right?
+But if we look closer, we’ll see invidous termites are and how termites can infest brick homes.

 Spolier alert, brick homes aren't safe from termites